nacho692/pa-dlna-chromecast/docs/source/configuration.rst

   *track_metadata*

-    * When ``yes``, each track is streamed in its own HTTP session allowing the DLNA device to get the track meta data as described in the :ref:`design` section of this documentation.
+    * When ``yes``, each track is streamed in its own HTTP session allowing the DLNA device to get the track meta data as described in the :ref:`meta data` section.
 This is the default.
     * When ``no``, there is only one HTTP session for all the tracks.
 Set this option to ``no`` when the logs show ERROR entries upon tracks changes.